 Insects aren’t the only hazard to an outside dog.
 Many animals such as birds, raccoons, rodents, opossums, and snakes can pose a serious health threat, such as rabies, to your dog.
 Not only with illness and disease but possible injury as well.
 Check your yard and try preventive measures against animals coming into your yard.
 With birds and other agile climbing animals, this may be a daunting task.
 Just stay aware daily of potential hazards.

 How often do you leave your dog in the car?

 As mentioned before, heat exhaustion and heat stroke present a real danger to outside dogs.
 Some owners love to take their dogs with them shopping and to run errands.
 However, many places do not allow pets inside.
 Some owners then chose to leave their dog in the car.
 According to the Humane Society of the United States, within 30 minutes a vehicle’s inside temperature can heat up to a sweltering 120 degrees with it only being 85 degrees outside.
 The higher the temperature outside the higher the temperature inside will rise and in less time, even with the windows cracked.
 So NEVER leave an animal in a car.

 Exercise is essential for all dog breeds.
 However, there are some things to consider during the summer months.
-If you decide to take your dog for a walk, do so in the morning or evening hours when temperature aren’t as extreme.
-Also consider, the pavement.
+If you decide to take your dog for a walk, do so in the morning or evening hours when the temperature isn’t as extreme.
+Also, consider the pavement.
 The pavement tends to heat up in the summer sun, which can cause burns to your dog’s paws.
 If possible, encourage your dog to walk in the grass.
-Some owners, will even purchase dog booties to protect the dog’s paws, but many dogs dislike the idea.
+Some owners will even purchase dog booties to protect the dog’s paws, but many dogs dislike the idea.

 In the end, consider how you would feel if you were in your dog’s place.
 By applying some of these safety tips, it could mean the difference between life and death for your dog.